Ali Siddiq: It's Bigger Than These Bars: Release and reception

 It's Bigger Than These Bars premiered on February 23, 2018 at 11:00 PM EST on Comedy Central.
 It averaged 227,000 viewers and a rating share of 0.11 in the 18–49 age demographic in the Nielsen TV ratings.
 It was the 104th most-viewed cable television program that day.
 Comedy Central Records digitally released the special as a 10-track comedy album on August 20, 2019.
 YouTube channel Comedy Central Stand-Up uploaded the full special online on June 13, 2020, and again on October 3, 2022.

 The Temple Daily Telegram reported Bell County Jail Administrator Byron Shelton's assessment of the show's impact on the facility, "Not only did the morale of the inmates improve, but the morale of the jailers did, too.
 People matured and were able to open up dialogues with the inmates."
 Siddiq later told the Austin Chronicle that "they were actually really satisfied with the job that I did.
 And I assured them that my intent wasn't to come back to bash the prison system.
 I told them that I didn’t think that would be wise for me to waste [this] opportunity."

 In May 2018, the special was shortlisted for a Primetime Emmy Award for Outstanding Variety Special (Pre-Recorded) but failed to be nominated.
 800 Pound Gorilla's blog The Laugh Button ranked it #20 on its list of "The 20 Best Comedy Specials and Albums of 2018" on December 31.

 Potential sequel

-In an interview to Vulture about the comedy special, Ali Siddiq remarked, "It kind of feels like that even though it's not the whole finished story, this is like the crescent moon to my story [...] it's not that actual prison story until Texas gives me the opportunity to go back into a Texas prison and do it from a place where I spent a lot of time."
+In an interview to Vulture published earlier in the day about the forthcoming comedy special, Ali Siddiq remarked, "It kind of feels like that even though it's not the whole finished story, this is like the crescent moon to my story [...] it's not that actual prison story until Texas gives me the opportunity to go back into a Texas prison and do it from a place where I spent a lot of time."
 When asked if there was "still some unfinished business for you in terms of this theme", Siddiq responded, "There’s definitely unfinished business."
 He also revealed, "I have the prison special written, which is at least two hours."